clintonmead/clintonmead.github.io/index.md

 The idea behind this framework is to encapsulate these details in a single type definition, generating consistent database calls, serialization/deserialization functions, a web server, and an API spec without repetitive boilerplate.
 However, it must allow for custom logic injection for complex cases like authentication and authorization.

-I have made progress toward this, with some contributions to [Autodocodec](#autodocodec) and [AesonDiff](#aesondiff) in pursuit of this goal.
+I have made progress towards this, with some contributions to [Autodocodec](#autodocodec) and [AesonDiff](#aesondiff) in pursuit of this goal.

 I also plan to add telemetry providers to this framework.

-The goal is to enable adding new entities to a web application within minutes, facilitating rapid prototyping, application expansion, and reducing the number of backend developers needed, even with a significant frontend and UI team.
+The goal is to enable adding new entities to a web application within minutes, facilitating rapid prototyping and application expansion, and reducing the number of backend developers needed, even with a significant frontend and UI team.

 ## More About Me